-Records and Information Management (RIM) Assessment Report of JARD/National Archives (July/August 2013):
+Records and Information Management (RIM) Assessment Report of JARD (July/August 2013):

-This assessment was undertaken in mid-2013 to assess the current operations and business requirements that could be satisfied by an automated solution in support of JARD/National Archives' mandate.
-The assessment reviewed JARD/National Archives' business processes and information management systems, identified inefficiencies in the operations and captured the Information Communication Technology (ICT) requirements for records and archives management.
+This assessment was undertaken in mid-2013 to assess the current operations and business requirements that could be satisfied by an automated solution in support of JARD's mandate.
+The assessment reviewed JARD's business processes and information management systems, identified inefficiencies in the operations and captured the Information Communication Technology (ICT) requirements for records and archives management.